KaustubhS007/TODO-LIST/README.md

 # TODO-LIST
-A  TODO list made from javascript,html
+A  TODO list made from javascript,html in which you can note down your things and you can make sure you dont forget to them..